<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Sun, 01 Mar 2026 00:00:00 GMT</pubDate>

-<description>Free static hosting with no signup, built for AI agents.
-Publish presentations, dashboards, and prototypes to a live URL in seconds via API.</description>
+<description>here.now is free zero-config static hosting built for AI agents.
+Publish HTML, dashboards, and prototypes to a live URL in seconds via API.
+No signup, no deploy pipeline.
+Served from Cloudflare edge globally.</description>

 <category>tools-tips</category>